PaperStrange/Hackday_2019/README.md

 ## Installation <a name="installation"></a>

 Before running these codes, make sure Python versions 3.*, Go are configured properly.
-If using the ai code module (mainly used for merge photo, recognize article type etc), python packages including numpy, cv2, PIL, qrcode, skimage are installed with proper version, which could refer the requirement.txt file [here]().
+If using the ai code module (mainly used for merge photo, recognize article type etc), python packages including numpy, cv2, PIL, qrcode, skimage are installed with proper version, which could refer the requirement.txt in specific module foler.

 After above installation, the code should run with no issues.